 D. Merit increases shall be awarded on the basis of the criteria announced for promotion and tenure: (A) teaching, (B) creative or professional activity or research, and (C) service.
-Teaching shall normally be weighted most heavily, though each faculty member is expected to achieve recognition among his or her peers as an outstanding performer, conductor, composer, choreographer, actor, director, designer, scholar, or clinician.
-Each faculty member is invited to discuss with the department chair and the dean what constitutes a reasonable and proper balance among these activities in his or her case and to discuss an appropriate weighting for use in the annual review.
+Teaching shall normally be weighted most heavily, though each faculty member is expected to achieve recognition among his/her/their peers as an outstanding performer, conductor, composer, choreographer, actor, director, designer, scholar, or clinician.
+Each faculty member is invited to discuss with the Department Chair and the Dean what constitutes a reasonable and proper balance among these activities in his/her/their case and to discuss an appropriate weighting for use in the annual review.

-E. The dean shall discuss the results of the annual review with each faculty member at least once in each four-year period, and with any faculty member at any time on request.
-In discussing the results of the annual review with a faculty member, the dean shall convey to the faculty member the major considerations upon which the evaluation was based, any concerns of his/her or of the Executive Committee, and any suggestions for improvement that might be helpful.
+E. The Dean shall discuss the results of the annual review with each faculty member at least once in each four-year period, and with any faculty member at any time on request.
+In discussing the results of the annual review with a faculty member, the Dean shall convey to the faculty member the major considerations upon which the evaluation was based, any concerns of his/her/theirs or of the Executive Committee, and any suggestions for improvement that might be helpful.
 Persons who will be on leave during the ensuing year will be reviewed in the same manner as persons who will not be on leave.
 Persons on leave will not be penalized for being on leave.
-No person on terminal notice shall be given a merit increase unless the reasons for his or her termination are unrelated to the quality of his or her work.
+No person on terminal notice shall be given a merit increase unless the reasons for his/her/their termination are unrelated to the quality of his/her/their work.